 Parts of a Medicare Part D Plan

-For most people the a Medicare Part D plan will have a few parts, keep in mind that plans vary county to county and if you are low income your costs will be very different.
+For most people, a Medicare Part D plan will have a few parts, keep in mind that plans vary from county to county, and if you are low income your costs will be very different.

 Below are the most common pieces of a standard prescription drug plan.